modernjuliaworkflows/modernjuliaworkflows.github.io/pages/sharing.md

 end
 ```

+These tests belong in `test/runtests.jl`, and they are executed with the `]test` command (in Pkg mode).
 Unit testing may seem rather naive, or even superfluous, but as your code grows more complex, it becomes easier to break something without noticing.
 Testing each part separately will increase the reliability of the software you write.

+At some point, your package may require [test-specific dependencies](https://pkgdocs.julialang.org/v1/creating-packages/#Adding-tests-to-the-package).
+This often happens when you need to test compatibility with another package, on which you do not depend for the source code itself.
+Or it may simply be due to testing-specific packages like the ones we will encounter below.
-If your package requires [test-specific dependencies](https://pkgdocs.julialang.org/v1/creating-packages/#Adding-tests-to-the-package), you can use [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) to activate the test environment with all necessary packages.
+For interactive testing work, use [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) to activate the full test environment (faster than running `]test` repeatedly).

-We list a few advanced testing utilities:
+We list a few advanced testing utilities without going into detail:

-* [ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl) allows you to compare function outputs with reference files
+* [ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl) to compare function outputs with reference files.
-* [ReTest.jl](https://github.com/JuliaTesting/ReTest.jl) lets you define tests next to the source code, and control their execution more precisely
+* [ReTest.jl](https://github.com/JuliaTesting/ReTest.jl) to define tests next to the source code and control their execution.
-* [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) leverages the testing interface of VSCode
+* [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) to leverage the testing interface of VSCode.

 ## Style

 To make your code easy to read, it is essential to follow a consistent set of guidelines.
 The official [style guide](https://docs.julialang.org/en/v1/manual/style-guide/) is very short, so most people use third party style guides like [BlueStyle](https://github.com/invenia/BlueStyle) or [SciMLStyle](https://github.com/SciML/SciMLStyle).

-[JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) is an automated formatter for Julia files.
+[JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) is an automated formatter for Julia files which can help you enforce the style guide of your choice.
-It can help you enforce the style guide of your choice if you add a file `.JuliaFormatter.toml` at the root of your repository, containing a single line like
+Just add a file `.JuliaFormatter.toml` at the root of your repository, containing a single line like

 ```toml
 style = "blue"